ProteinsWebTeam/interpro-docs/docs/searchways.rst

 Sequence search results
 =======================
-Results of a protein sequence search are available under the **Results** tab in the navigation menu in the **Your InterProScan Searches** section.
+Results of a protein sequence search are available under the **Results** tab in the navigation menu under **Your InterProScan Searches** section.
 This page displays the protein sequence searches you have performed in the last seven days, with the most recent one being displayed at the top.
-The status column gives an indication of whether or not the search has completed (green tick symbol / searching).
+The status column gives an indication of whether or not the search has completed (green tick symbol / searching), if the search has been saved locally (the results will still be available even after the seven days limit set up on InterPro servers), or if the results have been imported (file symbol).
 Clicking on the text in the results column opens a page where the results are summarised in a protein sequence viewer (more detailed information is provided for the :doc:`/protein_viewer`).